-The senators shall be elected as soon as possible after the election of the chair/chair-elect.
-The School of Arts and Sciences shall have 10 senators, the School of Business shall have 4 senators, the School of Education and Behavioral Sciences shall have 6 senators, and the library shall have one.
+The senators shall be elected at the beginning of the fall semester.
+The School of Arts and Sciences shall have 8 senators, the School of Business shall have 3 senators, the School of Education and Behavioral Sciences shall have 5 senators, and the library shall have one.
 All senators shall serve three-year terms, with the terms staggered so that each school elects approximately 1/3 of its senators each fall.
+The term of the senator will end on July 31 of their 3rd year of service.